 To enable the protection, you need to browse to the directory you want to protect at the Web Access Protection section.
 You should note that the protection works recursively and will affect all lower-level directories.

 There are two types of authentication available - plain and digest.
-The plain method does not encrypt the password, while the digest method encrypts it via MD5 cryptographic hashing.
+The plain method is recommended for sites with SSL certificates, while the digest method is recommended for non-HTTPS sites.
 Once you select the method, you need to specify the new user at the Add user field, and then you need to specify the password twice at the fields below.
 The user will be created upon clicking on the Add button.